the-lambda-way/CppLox/README.md

 # CppLox

-An implementation of *jlox* from Part II of [Crafting Interpreters](https://www.craftinginterpreters.com/) written in C++17.
+A pedagogical implementation of *jlox* from Part II of [Crafting Interpreters](https://www.craftinginterpreters.com/) written in C++17.
 Designed to be able to follow along with the book, replacing the inline Java code.

 *Crafting Interpreters* is a user-friendly, free, online book which teaches you how to create a programming language from scratch. *jlox* is the book's implementation of the book's language *Lox* using a tree-walking interpreter.